Saturday, July 2, 2011

 Yeah, I know, Pity Field is a pitcher's park... but how often does that help Mutts pitchers?

 Actually, it had happened quite a bit when Dillon Gee pitched for them.
-They were 11-1 in games he started, and there was a bit of worry: Game on Fox, pitcher the Yanks don't know... usually spells trouble.
+They were 11-1 in games he started, and there was a bit of worry: Game on Fox, pitcher the Yanks don't know...
+That usually spells trouble for the Bronx Bombers.

 Jose Reyes left the game in the 3rd, with tightness in his hamstring.
 Figures, seeing he's such a ham.
 In fact, he's so much of a ham, Jewish Met fans can't watch when he comes to the plate.
 Ba-dump-bump-tissssh.

 But after his whining last night, maybe Reyes needs to just shut up and play ball.
-After all, at the rate both Alex Rodriguez (who, inexplicably, called him the best player on the planet last night) and Eduardo Nunez are going, Reyes might be the 4th-best shortstop in New York.
+After all, at the rate both Nunez and Alex Rodriguez (who, inexplicably, called him the best player on the planet last night) Nunez are going, Reyes might be the 4th-best shortstop in New York.

 Maybe 5th-best, if Ramiro Pena ever learns how to hit.